entice/entice/README.md

 ### 4. General game events

 - ChatMessage: Bidirectional.
-Has an entity as sender and should be ignored by the client if the entity is unknown
+Has an entity as sender and should be ignored by the client if the entity is unknown.
+Chat channels are available.
+See the enum.
 - ServerMessage: From server only.
 Notification for anything that concerns the server (e.g. broadcasts etc.)
 - ChatCommand: From client only.
 Has a no-spaces string as command and several args.
 Commands are server specific (scripted) and can documentation can be found in-game by entering "/helpme" or "/info [command]"